TEG-Blue·Interactive tools on .com →

 M3: Regulation Capacities

-Describes whether activation resolves — whether the body completes the restoration sequence and the nervous system returns to baseline, or the activation persists and the state becomes chronic.
+Describes whether activation resolves — whether the body completes the restoration sequence and restores Physiological Baseline, or the activation persists and the state becomes chronic.

 M4: Awareness Capacities